prashant-suthar-zealous/nodejs-expressjs-boiler-plate/docs/README.md

----

-# Backend and Frontend Deployment with PM2 on Zealous Server
+# Backend and Frontend Deployment with PM2 on QA Server

-This guide will walk you through deploying both backend and frontend projects using PM2 on the Zealous Server.
+This guide will walk you through deploying both backend and frontend projects using PM2 on the QA Server.

 ## Prerequisites

 - Ensure that your server supports Node.js v18 (LTS) or above.
-- Zealous Server requires Node.js v18 or higher.
+- QA Server requires Node.js v18 or higher.
 - For backend, ensure you have a `.env` file for environment variables like `APP_NAME`, `PORT`, and `TIMEZONE`.

 ---